ThanmayJ/multiple-choice-qa/README.md

 # multiple-choice-qa

- This project was intended to familiarize myself with PyTorch DistributedDataParallel (DDP) training.
+ This project was intended to familiarize myself with PyTorch DistributedDataParallel (DDP) training with two GPUs on a single node.

 ## Dataset(s) used
 * [SWAG](https://arxiv.org/abs/1808.05326)